underpig1/octos/readme.md

 # Gallery

 Here are some sample mods I threw together to demo the app's capabilities.
 All of them are available through the Octos app.
-[Contribute](https://underpig1.github.io/octos/docs/?t=publish)
+[Contribute your own...](https://underpig1.github.io/octos/docs/?t=publishing)

 <img src="img/gallery/ethereal.gif" alt="Ethereal" width="600px">